apple/tensorflow_macos/README.md

 - Alternatively, download the archive file from the [releases](https://github.com/apple/tensorflow_macos/releases).
 The archive contains an installation script, accelerated versions of TensorFlow, TensorFlow Addons, and needed dependencies.

+#### Installation on Conda

+This pre-release version supports installation and testing using the Python from Xcode Command Line Tools.
+See [#153](https://github.com/apple/tensorflow_macos/issues/153) for more information on installation in a Conda environment.

 #### Notes

 For Macs with M1, the following packages are currently unavailable: